 Let’s face it, in today’s fast-paced digital world, we’re always on the go.
 And business doesn’t stop just because you must be out of the office for work travel or any other reason.

 It is common for a CRM for small business to provide mobile access to the solution.
 However, not all CRMs provide it, especially lower cost systems.
-If you have any need at all to access your CRM on a mobile device—and most do—you should ensure your solution has mobile CRM access.
+If you have any need at all to access your CRM on a mobile device—and most do—you should ensure that your CRM is also a mobile CRM.

 13. Metrics and reporting

 You want to make informed, data-driven decisions about the direction of your company.
 You need to maintain insight into results to identify what’s working and what needs improvement.
-It’s very difficult to do that if you don’t have powerful metrics and reporting.
+It’s very difficult to do that if you don’t have powerful metrics that come from CRM reporting.

 A solid CRM for small business will provide metrics and analysis on things such as: